Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Wi-Fi signal is precious.
 Moving away from the router invariably means your Wi-Fi signal starts to drop.
 Go far enough, and you will enter the dark zone: the place where Wi-Fi cannot reach.
 In that situation, you might wonder how you can boost your Wi-Fi signal.
 Can you boost it throughout the house?
 Into the yard?
 To your neighbors?

 The answer is “Yes,” you can.
-Here’s how you boost your Wi-Fi signal, so you never lose signal again.
+Here’s how you boost your Wi-Fi signal and extend your Wi-Fi range, so you never lose signal again.

 How to Boost Your Wi-Fi Signal